 Does your credit card offer rental car insurance?
+It does?
 Great—but it might not cover what you think it does.

-It’s important to know how the rental car insurance from your credit card, your car insurance, and the rental company all differ from each other.
+It’s important to know how the rental car insurance from your credit card, your car insurance, and the rental company all differ from one another.
 That way, you can avoid any unwelcome financial surprises when you’re cruising around in a rented ride.

 What Your Car Insurance Covers